GM raises 2018 forecast, predicts stronger 2019 earnings

 In China, GM expects sales to be flat overall, around 27 million.
 Even with 20 new or updated models coming in the country this year, Suryadevara predicted a small decline in profits from China.

-GM also said its Cadillac brand would get the first electric vehicle in 2021 from a new architecture of battery-powered cars.
+GM also said its Cadillac brand would get the first electric vehicle in 2021 from a new architecture of battery-powered cars, and the luxury brand will be the leader for electric vehicle introductions.

+“We view this as a smart strategic play as it will allow pricing flexibility at the higher-end which should help scale technology down to its other lines,” UBS analyst Colin Langan wrote.

+The United Auto Workers union applauded the additional electric vehicles and said in a statement Friday that they should be made at U.S. factories.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.